pulumi/docs/content/_index.md

             Define infrastructure in JavaScript, TypeScript, Python, Go, or any .NET language, including C#, F#, and VB.
         - title: Your favorite tools.
           description: Use familiar IDEs, test frameworks, and tools.
-Resource mocking for easy verification.
         - title: Share and reuse.
           description: Codify best practices and policies then share them with your team or community as self-service architectures.